Hindu festivals

 January

-Lohri is the Indian version of a thanksgiving
+Lohri is the Indian festival of harvest (thanksgiving).

-Thaipusam, celebrated mostly by the Tamil community (Full Moon)
+Thaipusam, celebrated mostly by Tamils (Full Moon) in the Tamil

-in the Tamil month of Thai, is the festival for celebration of the
+month of Thai, is the festival for celebration of Lord

 February